mcthomas/TRACE/README.md

 The development process of this phase is split into key major components:

 - iOS client development
-- Back-end local database: Scheduling on a certain time/date, different functionality between types of events
+- Back-end local & remote database: Scheduling on a certain time/date, different functionality between types of events
 - Front-end User Interface: Overall design, homepage, event creation page, event deletion page, menu tab
 - Testing (Section 4)

-The back-end, front-end, and testing development can easily be done in conjunction with each other.
-The front-end UI design can be implemented completely independent from the back-end, and a simple linking of functions to UI is all that’s needed to have a functional application.
-This linking is the one part where the front-end is dependent on the backend development, but the time this will take isn’t significant.
+The back-end, front-end, and testing development can easily be done in conjunction with one another.
+The front-end UI design can be implemented completely independent from the back-end, and a simple linking of functions to UI is all that’s needed.
+This linking is the one part where the front-end is dependent on the backend status, but the time this will take isn’t significant.

 In the initial development phase, we plan to start with the most barebones functionality in the backend and the frontend, such as adding/deleting events to the timeline and implementing the UI design.
-Additional functionality that’s not completely necessary such as the menu tab’s additional features, like color-blind mode or data export, will be delayed until the basic functionality is implemented.
+Additional functionality that’s not completely necessary, such as the menu tab’s additional features- like color-blind mode or data export- will be delayed until the basic functionality is implemented and present.

 ## Testing Plan